DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Ltd, 1939.

-Keen, I. ‘The Interpretation of Aboriginal “Property” on the Australian Colonial Frontier’ in I. Keen (ed) *Aboriginal Participation in Australian Economies: Historical and Anthropological Perspectives*, Canberra:: ANU Press, 2010.
+Keen, I. ‘The Interpretation of Aboriginal “Property” on the Australian Colonial Frontier’ in I. Keen (ed.) *Aboriginal Participation in Australian Economies: Historical and Anthropological Perspectives*, Canberra:: ANU Press, 2010.